About Isaac Sesi

 Pasco experienced some early success and in 2017, we won the Gold Prize in the Education category of the MTN Apps Challenge 4.0

 After school, however, we all decided to pursue different career paths and we figured it was best to shut down Wires & Bytes but continue to work on Pasco as a hobby.

 In 2016, 2 friends (Michael, Leslie) and I came together to put our writing passion to good use.

 In the same year, we won the Ghana Blogging and Social Media Award for the Best New Blog Category.

 After 5 years of running the platform, putting together events for the creative writing community and inspiring scores of new writers, we decided to say goodbye to 2eweboys.com to focus on other things in our individual lives.

 2017 to 2021 – Sesi Technologies

 In 2017, I led a team as a research engineer at the Department of Agricultural and Biosystems engineering to locally assemble a grain moisture meter as part of a USAID funded research project.

-Our work was so successful that we decided to commercialize the project.
+Our work was successful and my supervisors encouraged me to start a company to commercialize the meter.
 In 2018, Sesi Technologies and GrainMate were born.